“We must realize that dying is a spiritual process with medical implications, not a medical process with spiritual implications.”

 In its Clinical Guidelines for Quality Palliative Care, the National Consensus project lists the addressing of spiritual/religious/existential concerns as one of eight essential domains.

 Iowa City Hospice recognizes the importance of the spiritual journey at the end of life and offers resources to assist the faith leaders in our community.
-The Emotional-Spiritual section of our website, for instance, is written to help lay people consider questions concerning spirituality, hope, and the meaning of life.
+The Emotional-Spiritual section of our website, for instance, is written to help lay people consider questions concerning spirituality and hope.
 Those struggling with sadness before a death can gain insight and solace from our article about grief, as can family members afterward during the period of mourning.
 We have an article that helps individuals preparing an advance directive to look at their own existential beliefs and identify their own definition of quality of life.

 In addition, for your professional development, the list below includes links to resources on other websites that you may find helpful.
 By all means, if you would like to learn more about end-of-life issues, give us a call at 1-800-897-3052, toll-free.
 Our goal is to be your partner in care so together we can help the citizens of our community gain the strength and insight they need for this critical life passage.